garden-io/garden/docs/using-garden/config-templates.md

 ## How it works

 We'll use the [`templated-k8s-container example`](../../examples/templated-k8s-container) to illustrate how templates work.
-This example has a `k8s-container` template, that generates one `container` module for building an image, and one `kubernetes` module for deploying that image.
+This example has a `k8s-container` template, that generates one `Build` action of type `container` for building an image, and one `Deploy` action of type `kubernetes` for deploying that image.
 A template like this is useful to customize the Kubernetes manifests for your services, but of course it's just one simple example of what you could do.

 The template is defined like this: